MANIFESTO

 art has spoken the language of universities.

-The Academy has disappeared.
+The Academy has vanished.

 Intellectualization has taken its place.